WHAT IS THE DIFFERENCE BETWEEN A MIDWIFE AND A DOULA?

 If we transfer to the hospital, my role will switch from primary care provider (midwife) to labor support (doula).
 I will do my best to have one of our team members stay with you until you deliver or for as long as you need our help.
 I will resume caring for you in the postpartum with in-home visits.

 Who is going to be at my birth?

 Only the people you both know and invite will be at the birth.
 A stranger won't come walking in and put their hands on or inside your body.
 You will have one midwife throughout, as well as a birth assistant or a 2nd midwife to help with labor support and clinical tasks.
 Doulas are also a great addition to the birth team.

 As for family and friends, you can invite whomever you want.
 But, I strongly suggest that you exclude "spectators" and have as few people possible present.
 Just like animals, women labor best in darkness and privacy.

-Can I have a home birth on JBER or the Coast Guard base?
+Can I have a home birth oN the Coast Guard base?

-Many babies have been born on the Coast Guard base, in Coast Guard housing and at JBER.
+Many babies have been born on the Kodiak Coast Guard base.
 Home birth is allowed.

 I am high risk and have to go to the hospital to give birth.
 Can I still see you?

 Absolutely.
 I offer collaborative care to VBAC mothers and those with risk factors planning a hospital birth.
 All expecting mothers can benefit greatly from the attentive care of a midwife.
 As they say in England:

 "Every woman needs a midwife but some women need a doctor, too".